SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-container-registry.md

 access container images.
 Container registries are used by the teams to store the results of build processes and to maintain freely available images.
 They're acting as the intermediary for sharing container images between systems.
-They could be connected directly to the container orchestration platforms like Docker and Kubernetes.
+They could be connected directly to the container orchestration platforms like Kubernetes.

 There are 2 types of container registries: public and private.
 Public registries are commonly used by individuals and smaller teams.
 However, once teams begin to scale up,